 The Zodiac - and "Hey...
 That planet is in the wrong place!"

-The zodiac in the flash app always shows which sign of the zodiac the Sun is in.
+The zodiac in the desktop version always shows which sign of the zodiac the Sun is in.
 However it may not be correctly showing which sign each planet is in.
 "How can that be?" you may ask.
-The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the sun and the outer planets being widely spaced).
+The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the Sun and the outer planets being widely spaced).
 Only when the orbit realism slider is in the real position (against the tick icon) are all the planets definitely shown in the correct sign of the zodiac.
-For info on the flash app controls, click here.
+For info on the desktop version controls, click here.

 The Zodiac - and "Hey...
 That planet is not in the star constellation shown!"

 Sometimes people look into the night sky and expect that a planet shown to be in the zodiac sign of say "Cancer" will be sitting over the star constellation Cancer.
 This is not always true since zodiac signs and constellations do not match up one to one.
-The reason for this is that for one the constellations vary in size whereas zodiacs are all the same and two the constellations have moved (or rather the direction the earths north pole points has changed) since astrology began.
-For a more detailed explanation on another site click here.
+The reason for this is that for one the constellations vary in size whereas zodiacs are all the same and two the constellations have moved (or rather the direction the Earth's north pole points has changed) since astrology began.

 Which Planets are in Retrograde?